EU regulation on preventing plastic pellet loss

-In April 2025, the European Union agreed new legally binding regulation to address some sources of plastic pellet pollution across the supply chain.
+In October 2025, the European Parliament officially passed new legally binding regulation to address some sources of plastic pellet pollution across the supply chain.

 The new regulations will mean mandatory spill prevention measures will apply to every stage of the pellet supply chain, from production to storage, transport, cleaning, and reprocessing, including maritime transport.